PhoenixTales/phoenix-docs/story/Lore/orcish.md

 ### EXAMPLES OF ORCISH SENTENCES

+With the help of "-ak" and "-ka" everything combined with it can be described as coming from that orgoing towards that, thus *ak-ka-ka-ak*, is a saying like "from to, to from..."

 * NEMROK KA VARROK = Nemrok wird die Rache der Ahnen sein / Nemrok wird die Ahnen rächen
 * Nemrok = Eigenname eines großen Führers der Vergangenheit, mit der Bedeutung: